Written by Tetiana Sitiugina-Babiuk - Independent writer and content strategist, updated on 9/10/2021

 WHEDA pairs with private and public lenders through its Participation Lending Program.
 Through this program, they can provide capital access to Wisconsin micro businesses.

 Applicants can apply for up to $2 million in capital through this program.
 They also offer unique resources for those businesses in the agriculture sector.

-If you are running your small enterprise in a rural or economically distressed area of Wisconsin you may be able to take advantage of Wisconsin Economic Development Corporation's Business Development Loan Program.
+If you are running your small enterprise in an economically distressed or rural area of Wisconsin you may qualify to apply for the Wisconsin Economic Development Corporation's Business Development Loan Program.
 These loans are meant to help entrepreneurs in rural areas who do not have access to other sources of capital.